jhawkey/IS_mapper/README.md

 `--log` turns on the log file.

+`--directory` sets an output directory for the output files (defualt is the directory where ISMapper is being run).

 `--temp` turns on keeping the temporary files instead of deleting them once the run has completed.

 `--bam` turns on keeping the final sorted and indexed BAM files of flanking reads for comparison against the reference genome (by default these files are deleted to save disk space).

 ## Other options for compiled_table